They Think It's All Over (TV series): Episodes

-Controversy
+Controversies

+Fatima Whitbread

+During an episode aired on 13 May 1999, two panellists on the show suggested that javelin thrower Fatima Whitbread had "unnaturally high levels of testosterone in her blood".
+Whitbread sued for libel and in November 1999, she accepted a public apology along with an undisclosed libel damages payment.

+Luke Chadwick

-In May 2020, Luke Chadwick spoke openly to the media on how being mocked for his looks on the show repeatedly had affected his mental health.
-He said how the show commented on "spots on my face, teeth sticking out, that sort of thing" and how the repetition of the comments wore him down and made his anxious.
-Nick Hancock was interviewed by BBC Breakfast and apologised saying: "I’m appalled for him and at myself.
-When I hear him speaking, I’m full of admiration for the present Luke Chadwick and full of sympathy for the young Luke Chadwick, and personally I just feel a great deal of responsibility and shame, which I do accept and have to hold my hands up to."
-Upon the story breaking, Gary Lineker took to Twitter to apologise to Luke.
+In May 2020, Luke Chadwick spoke to the media on how being mocked for his looks on the show repeatedly had affected his mental health.
+He said how the show commented on "spots on my face, teeth sticking out, that sort of thing" and how the repetition of the comments "wore him down" and made him anxious.
+Nick Hancock was interviewed by BBC Breakfast and apologised saying: "I'm appalled for him and at myself.
+When I hear him speaking, I'm full of admiration for the present Luke Chadwick and full of sympathy for the young Luke Chadwick, and personally I just feel a great deal of responsibility and shame, which I do accept and have to hold my hands up to."
+Upon the story breaking, Gary Lineker apologised to Chadwick on Twitter.
 Chadwick accepted both of their apologies.